 - AZ, AR, CA, ID, LA, WA

-If you love peaches but have hesitated to grow your own tree...now is the time because this is an easy-to-grow fruit tree.
-As one of the most adaptable of all the peach trees, it can accommodate most soil types.
-It is comfortable in partial to full sun, and tolerant of heat and humidity.
+What sets our Harvester apart?
 We've done the nurturing and grooming for you, so you don't have to wait years for it to bear fruit.
-You can expect a healthy harvest of delicious freestone peaches your very first season.
+You can expect a healthy harvest of delicious peaches your very first season because we’ve put in extra work at our nursery.
 Plant it and watch it produce!

 Harvester Peach Tree Pollination